HL7NZ/nhi/input/pagecontent/OnboardingAndComplianceTesting.md

   border-collapse: collapse;
 }
 </style>
-<caption> For the NHI Maintain 'name'tests.
+<caption> For the NHI Maintain 'name' tests.
 Please select one of the following NHI numbers and use this for all tests unless stated otherwise <br />
 ZAY5549, ZAY5557, ZAY5565, ZAY5573, ZAY5581 </caption>
 <tr><th>Reference</th>
 <th>Purpose – Demonstrate that the</th>